 What is STEM-designated?

 STEM is an acronym that stands for science, technology, engineering, and mathematics.
-To earn the STEM designation from the federal government a program must feature at least 50 percent of its coursework in the fields of science, technology, engineering, or math.
+To earn the STEM designation from the U.S. Department of Homeland Security a program must feature at least 50 percent of its coursework in the fields of science, technology, engineering, or math.

 What is OPT?